Xi Zhongxun: Early period of the PRC

 In July 1951, following the Communists' defeat of the Ma Clique armies in Qinghai, remnants of the Muslim warlords incited rebellion among Tibetan tribesmen.
 Among those who took up arms was chieftain Xiang Qian of the Nganglha Tribe in eastern Qinghai.
 As the PLA sent troops to quell the uprising, Xi Zhongxun urged for a political solution.
 Numerous envoys including Geshe Sherab Gyatso and the Panchen Lama went to negotiate.
 Despite Xiang Qian's rejection of 17 proposals and the PLA's successful seizure of the chieftain's villages, Xi persisted in seeking a political resolution.
 He released captured tribesmen, offered generous terms to Xiang Qian and forgave those who took part in the uprising.
 In July 1952, Xiang Qian returned from hiding in the mountains, pledged his allegiance to the People's Republic and was invited by Xi to attend the graduation ceremony of the Northwest Nationalities College in Lanzhou.
-In 1953, Xiang Qiang became the chief of Jainca County.
+In 1953, Xiang Qian became the chief of Jainca County.
 Mao compared Xi's deft treatment of Xiang Qian to Zhuge Liang's conciliation of Meng Huo in the Romance of the Three Kingdoms.

 Xi maintained a close relationship with Chökyi Gyaltsen, the 10th Panchen Lama, whom he first met in 1951.
 The Panchen Lama regard Xi as a good teacher and helpful friend.
 In 1951, Xi described the Panchen Lama as a progressive force in Tibet.

-In September 1952, in anticipation of the execution of the First Five-Year Plan, the central government resolved to dismantle the six extensive administrative regions and convened prominent regional military and political figures in Beijing, including Gao Gang, Rao Shushi, Deng Zihui, Deng Xiaoping, and Xi Zhongxun—an event historically denoted as the “Five Horses Entering Beijing”.
+In September 1952, in anticipation of the execution of the 1st Five-Year Plan, the central government resolved to dismantle the six extensive administrative regions and convened prominent regional military and political figures in Beijing, including Gao Gang, Rao Shushi, Deng Zihui, Deng Xiaoping, and Xi Zhongxun—an event historically denoted as the “Five Horses Entering Beijing”.
 Xi Zhongxun was designated as Minister of the Publicity Department of the Chinese Communist Party and concurrently served as deputy director and Party Secretary of the Government Administration Council's Committee on Culture and Education.
 He spearheaded the formation of the guiding policy: "Rectify and enhance, prioritize development, elevate quality, and progress steadily".

 Xi Zhongxun reads the military rank conferment order in 1955 as Secretary-General of the State Council.

 Beginning in September 1953, Xi held successive positions as Secretary-General of the Government Administration Council of the Central People's Government and subsequently as Secretary-General of the State Council.
 When the 14th Dalai Lama visited Beijing in 1954 for several months of political meetings and studies in Chinese and Marxism, Xi spent time with the Tibetan leader, who fondly recalled Xi as "very friendly, comparatively open-minded, very nice."
 As a gift, the Dalai Lama gave Xi an Omega watch.
 When the Dalai Lama's brother Gyalo Thondup visited Beijing in the early 1980s, Xi was still wearing that watch.